astrochart/astrochart.github.io/wiki/telescope_design.md

 1. Remove the gold nut and one of the gold locking washers from the SMA mount connector.
 1. Put the SMA connector section of the copper wire hook up through the aluminum plate.
 1. Place the gold locking washer and gold nut on top of the SMA on the other side of the aluminum plate in that order.
-Refer to the attached images for visual assistance.
+Refer to the attached images.

    ![probe installation](assets/metal_visual_aide.png){:height="50%" width="50%"}